tailhook/vagga/docs/config.rst

        environments, it's bearable.
 We are seeking for a better way without too much hassle for the user.
 But you can use the symlink if it bothers you.

+``auto-clean``
+    (experimental) Do not leave multiple versions of container lying around.
+    Removes old container version after new is successfully build.
+This is mostly useful for containers which depend on binaries locally built (i.e. the ones that are never reproduced in future because of timestamp).
+For most containers it's a bad idea because it doesn't allow to switch between branches using source-control quickly.
+Better use ``vagga _clean --old`` if possible.

 Commands
 ========